wordup-dev/wordup-cli/README.md

 # Examples

-Check out this [VIDEO](https://wordup.dev/#video) on our website to see how fast you can setup a new WordPress dev environment.
+Checkout this [VIDEO](https://wordup.dev/#video) on our website to see how fast you can setup a new WordPress dev environment.

 # Installation / Requirements